OrangePomeranian/Data_Visualisation/Power_BI/Project_2/README.md

-This project in Power Bi focuses on data presentation with a use of several visualisation tools such as clustered bar charts, scatter charts or slicer.
+This project in Power Bi focuses on data presentation after short data cleaning, with a use of several visualisation tools such as clustered bar charts, scatter charts or slicer.
 Additionally were used tool as grouping by legend or summing values from choose data.